egsaatucla/egsaatucla.github.io/resources.md

 * <a href="http://www.library.ucla.edu/sel">UCLA Science and Engineering Library</a>: (Most) Everything you need for research

 <h1>Sports and Health</h1>
-* <a href="http://www.imleagues.com/School/Intramural/Home.aspx?SchId=5c9ebf87cb564aa7a823da95b8d6ab16">UCLA Intramural Sports</a>: eGSA encourages engineering graduate students to participate in intramural sports as much as possible.
+* <a href="https://www.recreation.ucla.edu/competitivesports#16810614-intramural-sports">UCLA Intramural Sports</a>: eGSA encourages engineering graduate students to participate in intramural sports as much as possible.
 Every quarter eGSA sponsors a handful of teams over a variety of sports.
 Visit the UCLA IMs website to see upcoming sports. <a href="mailto:im@bruinegsa.org">Email the IM manager</a> with any other questions.
 * <a href="http://www.recreation.ucla.edu/">UCLA Recreation</a>: The group that runs the Wooden Center, the Marina Aquatic Center, etc. – check out the <a href="http://www.recreation.ucla.edu/sitepdfs/recquarterly.pdf">Rec Quarterly</a> for a full list of activities
 * <a href="http://www.studenthealth.ucla.edu/">Student Health Services</a>: Information on your health insurance plan and the services available at Ashe Center
-* <a href="http://www.counseling.ucla.edu/">The Counseling Center</a>: These folks are here to help you with the stress of grad school
+* <a href="http://www.counseling.ucla.edu/">The Counseling Center</a>: These folks are here to help you with the stress of grad school.

 <h1>Events</h1>
 * <a href="events.html">eGSA Event Calendar</a>: Various events, including eGSA Town Hall and Socials.
 These events are a great way to get out of your lab, meet people who aren't engineers, and enjoy some free food and alcohol
-* <a href="http://www.tickets.ucla.edu/">UCLA Central Ticket Office</a>: Easy way to access campus and local events
+* <a href="http://www.tickets.ucla.edu/">UCLA Central Ticket Office</a>: Get subsidized movie tickets, tickets to attractions around LA, tickets to UCLA Basketball/Football/other athletics, and more.

 <h1>Other</h1>
 * <a href="http://gsa.asucla.ucla.edu/">Graduate Student Association</a>: GSA is the campus-wide grad student government – contact the eGSA Vice President External if you want to get involved!